 Working in the real estate industry can be fulfilling, but it can also be difficult.
-It’s all about aquiring that listing and finding the right buyer for your clients so they walk away happy and with a little more cash in their pockets.
-The difficulty most agents face is aquiring that listing to begin with.
+It’s all about acquiring that listing and finding the right buyer for your clients so they walk away happy and with a little more cash in their pockets.
+The difficulty most agents face is acquiring that listing, to begin with.
 Nothing stings more than when you work super hard to land a listing only to discover that your competitor landed the listing instead.

 1. Networking Without Payoff

 You’re outgoing.
 You’re sociable.
 You talk to people everywhere you go about your real estate experience so that everyone knows you’re the one who will help them sell or buy a home.

 Example: You volunteer regularly for your local chapter of Habitat for Humanity.
 One day during a cleanup you overhear someone you’ve known for many years say that he just listed his home.
 Que the gut wrench.

 Solution: Email Marketing.
 The people you network with at social gatherings surely see you regularly, but they “see” you on a personal level vs. a professional level.
 If you can acquire their email addresses, you can stay top of mind on a professional level as well.